 The poison of “fragmented” digital experiences

-Having a “fragmented” digital experience speaks to our customers about a lack of consistency, lack of formality, and carelessness of maintaining digital channels.
-In that moment, when you “feel” the gap between using an app and the customer experience in a portal or in a physical store, the illusion of the brand promise breaks.
+Having a “fragmented” digital experience speaks to your customers about a lack of consistency, lack of formality, and carelessness in maintaining digital channels.
+At that moment, when you “feel” the gap between using an app and the customer experience in a portal or in a physical store, the illusion of the brand promise breaks.
 The bubble of perfection bursts.
 Suddenly, customers know there’s something missing or broken.

 It’s a tough pill to swallow for sure, but it’s true.
-A customer or a client expects to be treated the same way every time it deals with a company: it doesn’t matter if it’s a call center or a support chat, you are dealing with a business.
+A customer or a client expects to be treated the same way every time they deal with a company: it doesn’t matter if it’s a call center or a support chat, you are dealing with a business.
 Quality and consistency should be kept at all times.
-And living in a completely, seamless, modern ecosystem of web applications —in the way the Tech Giants like Amazon or Apple do— is the biggest of the branding statements for your business.
+And living in a complete, seamless, modern ecosystem of web applications —in the way the Tech Giants like Amazon or Apple do— is the biggest of the branding statements for your business.

-Avoiding “fragmented” digital experiences and building for the long term
+How to avoid “fragmented” digital experiences and build for the long term.